sandrodw3/liferay-dev-cli/README.md

 ## 💡 Usage
 Just run `lfr [command]` with any desired options.
 All commands include a `-h` option to display help.
 You can also run just `lfr` to see the full CLI help.

+Most commands can be executed from anywhere, without needing to move to the portal directory.
+The portal path is configured the first time `lfr` is executed and remains saved (unless we change it again using `lfr config`).

 By default, `lfr` uses a minimalist and compact output for its commands.
 Most of them have a `-d` option available to display the traditional output of each one.

 There's also available an `lfr upgrade` command to update the CLI to its latest version and an `lfr config` one to set the necessary configuration for the CLI to work.